jgiamanco/face-detection-app/README.md

-# Face Detection App - v2
+# Face Detection App

-Final project for Zero to Mastery Udemy course
+Paste an Image URL or upload an image from your computer and witness the app detect all faces in your image.

 1. Clone this repo
 2. Run `npm install`